Harvey devastation ups pressure on Congress to extend, fix flood insurance program

 An Associated Press investigation found there are 25,000 fewer flood-insured properties in Harris County, Texas, than there were just five years ago – a sharp 9 percent drop.

-FEMA officials are advising those residents to reach out to the Small Business Administration.
+FEMA officials are advising those residents without policies to reach out to the Small Business Administration.
 While FEMA may provide some short-term assistance, SBA is known for offering disaster loans for long-term recovery help.

 The SBA loans offer interest rates at 1.75 percent for homeowners and renters, which is much lower than most banks or credit cards, and give homeowners the ability to pay them back over 30 years.
 That loan, however, would be on top of a mortgage, which may be difficult for many residents to juggle.